An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

-We leverage \textbf{Abstract Syntax Tree}~(AST), a structured representation of source code that preserves its syntactic hierarchy \citep{cui2010code}, to extract test functions by traversing the source code of each agent framework programmatically~\citep{spirin2021psiminer}.
+We define a test function as a Python function that meets both of the following criteria: \begin{itemize} \item The function is defined in a Python file intended for testing, as indicated by the filename pattern \texttt{test\_*.py}. \item The function is explicitly marked as a test through its name, which starts with the prefix \texttt{test\_} and is discoverable by common Python testing frameworks.\footnote{\url{https://docs.pytest.org/en/stable/how-to/unittest.html}} \end{itemize} We leverage \textbf{Abstract Syntax Tree}~(AST), a structured representation of source code that preserves its syntactic hierarchy \citep{cui2010code}, to extract test functions by traversing the source code of each agent framework programmatically~\citep{spirin2021psiminer}.
 We extract a total of 15,964 test functions from 1,981 test files.
 While these test functions are unstructured data, we need a database that can facilitate storing and analyzing unstructured data efficiently.
 We use Elasticsearch,\footnote{\url{https://github.com/elastic/elasticsearch}} an open-source search engine database, to store and manage these test functions efficiently for further analysis and searching.